PhyPiDAQ/EducatorsGuide/experiments/DIY-ParticleDetector.md

   - *phypidaq/examples/poissonLED* produces random flashes of a LED.
 A photodiode exposed to the light of the LED will produce signals analogous to  a detector for gamma rays.

+![Fig.1: Graphical display showing data acquisition with a small sample of pitchblende ore.
+ An average count rate of about 5 signals in 5 s intervals is observed.](images/PoissonEventDisplay.png)

 ### The CERN DIY particle detector